 The new offset value you just entered is not actually saved until you push the Mode switch away from center position, in either direction.
 (It would not be saved if you turned the power off before moving the Mode switch.)
-A saved value is only restored when you hold the Select switch UP as you switch power on.
-Otherwise, the relative offset value is cleared to zero at power on, to prevent an unexpected relative display and measurement confusion.
+A previously-saved relative value is only restored when you hold the Select switch UP as you switch power on.
+Otherwise, the relative offset value is cleared to zero at power on.